userfrosting/learn/pages/12.database/03.migrations/docs.md

 As for the `down` method, it simply tells the database structure to delete the table created by the `up` method when rolling back that migration.
 In the `members` example, the table created by the `up` method would be **deleted** by the `down` method.

->>>> For your table to work correctly with Eloquent, it should always have an autoincrementing `id` column which serves as the primary key.
-This is done automatically for you with the `increments` method.
+[notice=warning]For your table to work correctly with Eloquent, it should always have an autoincrementing `id` column which serves as the primary key.
+This is done automatically for you with the `increments` method.[/notice]

 ## Dependencies